vfgalabo/Coding_portfolio/Deep_Learning_projects/Zoobot/README.md

 The process involved two key steps, demonstrating an understanding of model adaptation:

-1. The massive pre-trained **encoder (backbone)** was loaded with weights learned from millions of galaxies.
+1. The pre-trained **encoder (backbone)** was loaded with weights learned from millions of galaxies.
 2. The original output layer was replaced with a **new head layer** specifically sized for the **4** distinct classes (`num_classes=4`), which was trained along with the backbone using a very low learning rate ($\mathbf{10^{-5}}$).

 ---